SobhanNiknam/ttsp/README.md

 # Publication

-Details of TTSP can be found in our ICCD 2021 paper, and please consider citing this paper in your work if you find this tool useful in your research.
+Details of TTSP can be found in the following ICCD 2021 paper.
+Please consider citing this paper in your work if you find this tool useful in your research.

 > Sobhan Niknam, Anuj Pathania, and Andy A. Pimentel. **"T-TSP:Transient-Temperature Based Safe Power Budgeting in Multi-/Many-Core Processors."** *In The 39th IEEE International Conference on Computer Design (ICCD)*, October 24 - 27, 2021.